US FWS John R. Manning: Fish and Wildlife Service

 John R. Manning underwent an overhaul at Seattle in early 1963, during which shipyard workers discovered a substantial dry rot problem which required the replacement of entire planks and timbers.
 After completion of these repairs, she had an eventful year in 1963, engaging in exploratory scallop fishing in the Gulf of Alaska and later carrying scientists on an expedition to tag king crabs around Kodiak Island.
 She also took part in five search-and-rescue actions during 1963, and in four of them rescued about 20 people from six different vessels in distress.

 During most of the 1960s, John R. Manning conducted halibut and other bottomfish surveys and fisheries patrols, including observation of foreign fishing activities in the Bering Sea.
 Her patrols took place mostly in the Gulf of Alaska, and a 1964 BCF publication on foreign fishing activities in the Bering Sea and Gulf of Alaska reported very negatively on her patrol work, describing her crew as "inept" and the vessel herself as "inadequate," concluding that she was "severely lacking as a law enforcement vessel" and that her "very presence among the most modern fishing fleets in the world is damaging to US prestige," and recommended her replacement.

 Despite the negative report, John R. Manning remained in service.
 In 1967, she supported the BCF's Exploratory Fishing and Gear Research (EF&GR) program by assessing the mid-water populations in the Bering Sea of Alaskan pink shrimp, using echo-sounding transects and test drags with a Cobb pelagic trawl to locate schools of Alaskan pink shrimp at night well above the sea floor in inshore waters.
 In 1968 and 1969, she conducted exploratory surveys of scallop populations in Southeast Alaska for EF&GR.

 The USFWS decommissioned John R. Manning in 1969.
 The newly refurbished BCF research vessel US FWS Oregon replaced her.

 Later career

-The USFWS sold John R. Manning n 1969, and she became the commercial fishing vessel R. B. Hendrickson, with the official number 524645.
+The USFWS sold John R. Manning in 1969, and she became the commercial fishing vessel R. B. Hendrickson, with the official number 524645.
 On 13 May 1979, R. B. Hendrickson ran aground and sank.